-Since these cells are not active in young kittens yet, there is no melanin present either.
+Since these cells that produce melanin are not active in young kittens yet, we don’t see distinct colors.
 This is why Layla is born with the same color in her eyes as all the other newborn kittens in the world: blue.
 Indeed, all kittens have blue eyes.
-Why, you ask?
-Simply because that is the default color that we see when there is no pigment present yet.
+Why blue, you ask?
+Simply because that is the default color that we see when there is no pigment present.

-The color that we pick up when looking at an iris is determined by the amount of pigment that reflects sunlight.
+The color that we see when looking at an iris is determined by the amount of pigment that reflects sunlight.
 If sufficient pigment is produced, the default blue that Layla had as a kitten will slowly be replaced by a different color as the matured iris starts to emerge.

 So how long does this process take?
 You should be able to notice the first changes about four to six weeks after birth.
 The entire transformation is usually completed by the fifth month after birth.

 Eye pigmentation is heavily influenced by genetics.
 So, if mom and dad had the right genes, there’s a decent chance any offspring will possess that color too.
 Note that this is never guaranteed.